-- Hold your breath as long as possible.
+- Hold your breath as long as possible (at least for 5 seconds).
 Then exhale slowly and allow the piston to fall to the bottom of the column.

-- Rest for a few seconds and repeat steps one to 5 at least 10 times every hour.
+- Rest for a few seconds and repeat steps one to five at least 10 times every hour.

 - Position the yellow indicator on the left side of the spirometer to show your best effort.
 Use the indicator as a goal to work toward during each slow deep breath.